public-awesome/testnets/albatross-1/README.md

 ### Start your validator node

-Once after the genesis is released (i.e., _03-Nov-2020 1600UTC_), follow the instructions below to start your validator node.
+Once after the genesis is released (_Nov 01 2020 1600 UTC_), follow the instructions below to start your validator node.

 #### Genesis & seeds